loading…

 npx @lyupro/skillforge-mcp install --all

-Auto-detects Claude Code, Codex CLI, and Cursor on your machine and wires SkillForge into each.
+Auto-detects Claude Code, Codex CLI, Cursor, and Hermes Agent on your machine and wires SkillForge into each.
 Supports --dry-run, --uninstall, and --force.
-Full reference: docs/INSTALL_CLI.md.

 Restart your Claude Code session.
 The five tools (skills__list, skills__get, skills__invoke, skills__configure, skills__reload) appear in the tool list.